nccshecodes/5-day-weather-spa/README.md

 Moving forward with this research, I need a javascript solution to do the following:

 - [ ] parse the json and assign to a variable 'forecast'
-- [ ] use forecast.main.temp_max to get highest temp for each day
+- [ ] use forecast.main.temp to get highest temp for each day

 ~~- [ ] check if all the forecast.rain are empty to decide if it will rain for that day~~
 - [ ] check if rain property present within any of the 3 hour data blocks for **a given day**